Prag8855/aab/content/guides/insurance.md

 **[How to choose health insurance ➞](/guides/german-health-insurance)**

-The best way to choose health insurance is to talk to an independent broker.
-Their help is free.
-They get a commission from the insurance company when you sign a contract.
+The best way to choose health insurance is to [ask my insurance broker](/guides/german-health-insurance#insurance-brokers).
+His help is free.

 ## Pet health insurance